kimuit/week_2_repo/README.md

 This is a project about AgroPlus by X-tec

 ## Description
-This a website about real estate was done for Vallie's Estate.
+This a website about Agro bussiness with AgroPlus.

 ## Setup/Installation Requirements
 Visual studio code or any preffered code editor